impetusdev/zpmnkl/README.md

 - 👋 Hi, I’m @zpmnkl
 - 👀 I’m interested in AI and Application architecture
-- 🌱 I’m currently learning C# Xamarin Applicaitons
+- 🌱 I’m currently learning C# Xamarin Applications
 - 💞️ I’m looking to collaborate on any tools to improve efficiency
 - 📫 How to reach me laurence.qi@outlook.com